Hunter S. Thompson

 Chavez: "Fox News ... [their news] is artificious [and their] minds have many confusions."

 Stephen Sackur: "Many people have likened [Chavez] to Fidel Castro."

-Couric: "I knew I had to be a journalist because I'm deeply curious about
+Couric: "I knew I had to be a journalist because I'm deeply curious about the world."

 Couric: "[I am enthusiastic about journalism because] it's a craft that can ... galvanize an often complacent citizenry, and make a difference."